Metacognitive Behavioral Tuning of Large Language Models for Multi-Hop Question Answering: Qualitative Analysis of Metacognitive Reasoning Traces

-Figure~\ref{fig:figB1_Initial_reasoning_qualitative} presents a representative example of an initial reasoning trace generated by the base Qwen3 model.
-This trace exemplifies a typical failure mode observed in LRMs when explicit metacognitive control is absent.
-Although the document set contains sufficient evidence to answer the question, the model introduces an unverified assumption early in the process and commits to it without subsequent monitoring.
-Furthermore, despite repeated expressions of uncertainty, the model fails to trigger hypothesis revision, ultimately terminating with an incorrect conclusion due to a misjudgment of logical sufficiency.
+Figure~\ref{fig:qual_initial} shows an initial reasoning trace from the base Qwen3 model.
+The trace shows a failure pattern that occurs when no metacognitive structure is applied.
+The document set contains the evidence needed to answer the question.
+The model introduces an unverified assumption early in the process and commits to it without subsequent monitoring.
+The model does not revise the hypothesis and terminates on an incorrect conclusion.